 The Short Answer:

-You should ideally clean it with warm soapy water and rinse it.
-However, sometimes water will not be enough to get the job done, in which case you could try boiling some water in the kettle to pour over the detergent and scrubbing.
+Preferably, you should clean it with warm soapy water and then rinse it.
+However, if water isn’t enough to get the job done, consider boiling extra water in the kettle and pouring it over the detergent while scrubbing.

 Making coffee with the French Press is one of the simplest ways to obtain, what is considered by many to be, some of the best coffee in the world.
 There are a number who say that it’s easier than using an electric percolator or any other coffee maker and tastes better too.